08 09 Season

 For Studio 180: debut.
 Michael Shamata is the Artistic Director of Victoria’s Belfry Theatre.
 His past Artistic Director posts have included the Grand Theatre in London, and Theatre New Brunswick.
 Michael has directed at most of the major theatres across the country, including the Vancouver Playhouse, Theatre Calgary, The Citadel Theatre in Edmonton, the Manitoba Theatre Centre, Soulpepper, Canadian Stage and the Stratford Festival.
 His productions have received numerous awards, including a Jessie Award in Vancouver for Outstanding Production (Fiddler on the Roof), a Capital City Critics’ Award in Ottawa for Outstanding Production (Kilt), and a Dora Award for Outstanding Production of a Musical (A Little Night Music).
 A three-time Jessie Award nominee for Outstanding Director, he is also a writer, having been produced in many theatres across Canada, including the Neptune Theatre in Halifax, Young People’s Theatre in Toronto, and the Globe Theatre in Regina, plus Seattle Children’s Theatre, and, upcoming, the East-West Theatre in Shanghai.

 For Studio 180: Offensive Shadows (2007) & The Passion of the Chris.
-Jessica (she/her) is an actor and artist educator who has worked on and off stage with Studio 180 since 2004.
-As an actor, she has appeared in our productions of Indecent, King Charles III, NSFW, Cock, Our Class, Parade, Blackbird, Offensive Shadows and The Passion of the Chris.
-As the Director of Youth and Community Engagement, Jessica creates our production study guides and lobby exhibits, runs our Studio 180 IN CLASS and Beyond The Stage programs, and contributes to Studio 180 IN DEVELOPMENT and AT HOME programming.
-She has acted on stages across Canada and the United States including Canadian Stage, Crow’s Theatre, Project: Humanity, Magnus Theatre, YPT, The Citadel, MTYP, Passe Muraille, Thousand Islands Playhouse, Theatre New Brunswick, Willow Cabin Theatre and Theatreworks/USA.
+Jessica (she/her) is Studio 180’s Director of Youth and Community Engagement, a co-creator of the IN CLASS program, and a core member of the company since 2004.
+She is a Dora-nominated actor and a leader in drama education with a passion for promoting youth empowerment and building community through theatre.
+As an actor she has performed on stages across Canada and the US, including Studio 180, Canadian Stage, Crow’s Theatre, Mirvish Productions, Project: Humanity, Magnus Theatre, YPT, The Citadel, MTYP, Passe Muraille, Thousand Islands Playhouse, Theatre New Brunswick, Willow Cabin Theatre and Theatreworks/USA.
 She has appeared on The Handmaid’s Tale, Murdoch Mysteries and Being Erica as well as the animated series Fish ‘n Chips.
-Jessica has more than 20 years of experience as a guest artist and educator with children and youth of all ages from preschool to post-secondary, was Education Coordinator for ARCfest: Toronto’s Human Rights Arts Festival, and is the Director of Child Engagement for the Child-ish Collective.
+At Studio 180 Jessica oversees all education and Beyond the Stage programming including the creation of study guide resources and the curation of lobby exhibits, chats, panels, talkbacks and other special events.
+She worked as Education Coordinator for ARCfest: Toronto’s Human Rights Arts Festival, and is the Director of Child Engagement for the Child-ish Collective.
 She holds an Honours BA in political science and women’s studies from McGill University and completed her classical acting training at Circle in the Square Theatre School in New York and as an apprentice at the Actors Theatre of Louisville in Kentucky.

 For Studio 180: debut.
 Originally from British Columbia, Jason is an actor and writer who now makes his home in Toronto.
 Selected theatre credits include ‘Mr. Lawson’ in Not Now Darling at the Drayton Festival Theatre and King’s Wharf Theatre; ‘Theseus’ in A Midsummer Night’s Dream at the Festival of Classics in Oakville; and three seasons at the Stratford Festival, where favourites included ‘Charles the Dauphin’ in Henry VI Part 1, ‘King Louis XI’ in Henry VI Part 2 and ‘Menno Miller’ in Quiet in the Land, as well as roles in The Birds, Two Noble Kinsmen, Henry V, Twelfth Night and The Merchant of Venice.
 He was also a member of the 2000 Stratford Conservatory for Classical Theatre Training.
 Other credits include A Midsummer Night’s Dream, Macbeth, and All’s Well That Ends Well (Bard on the Beach), Two Ships Passing (Western Canada Theatre), and Rumours of Our Death (Epicentre Theatre).
 Jason holds a BFA with distinction in Theatre from the University of Victoria.